Iran, big powers agree to hold more nuclear talks in June

 Iran, the world's No. 5 oil exporter, says it is enriching uranium only in order to generate electricity to serve the needs of a burgeoning population, and for a medical research reactor.

-The sceptical powers want practical steps from the Islamic Republic to address their concerns over its nuclear programme.
+The skeptical powers want practical steps from the Islamic Republic to address their concerns over its nuclear program.

 Chief among such concerns is Iran's ability to enrich uranium to a fissile concentration of 20 percent.
 That is the nuclear advance most worrying to the West since it opens the way to reaching 90 percent, or bomb-grade, enrichment.

-"Iran declared its readiness to address the issue of 20 percent enrichment and came with its own five-point plan, including their assertion that we recognise their right to enrichment," Ashton said.
+"Iran declared its readiness to address the issue of 20 percent enrichment and came with its own five-point plan, including their assertion that we recognize their right to enrichment," Ashton said.

 IRAN INSISTS ON ITS RIGHTS